zombodb/zombodb/docs/src/administration/binary-installation.md

-# ZomboDB Installation Instructions
+# Binary Installation

 ZomboDB is a 100% native Postgres extension.
 Additionally, ZomboDB is available as binary `.deb` and `.rpm` packages to [sponsors](https://github.com/sponsors/eeeebbbbrrrr) for popular Linux distributions.
 As such, installation is fairly straightforward.

-If you instead prefer to install ZomboDB from source, please read the [SOURCE-INSTALLATION.md] documentation.
+If you instead prefer to install ZomboDB from source, please read the [source installation documentation](source-installation.md).

 ## Prerequisites